How to Prepare to Finance a Home

 - More Affordable to Buy Than Rent: Rent rates in a lot of areas are just as high as mortgage payments, if not higher.
 Therefore, if the renter is going to have to pay more money to rent than buy, then they might want to start considering buying a home.
 An added benefit is when a renter becomes a homeowner, their monthly payment will be going toward equity in the home.

 - Good Credit Rating: The stronger the borrower’s credit history, the lower the interest rate will be on their mortgage loan.
-So, this is an important factor to meet when deciding between renting and buying.
+This is an important factor to meet when deciding between renting and buying.
 Conversely, if the borrower’s credit is poor, then they should wait to apply for a mortgage, and instead focus on improving their credit.

 - External Factors: There are several factors that a borrower has absolutely no control over, but these can still affect their decision.
-Declining or increasing interest rates is one such factor, while the state of the current housing market (buyer’s or seller’s) is another.
+Declining or increasing interest rates is one factor, while the state of the current housing market (buyer’s or seller’s) is another.

 Tips on Savings to Prepare for Buying